sdegutis/TimeTrackr/README.md

 - Pagination on all the pages
 - Electron client (status-bar for Mac, taskbar for Windows)
 - Change email & password
+  - Users will no longer be identified by email in the system at that point
 - Email verification for new accounts